sfazli96/API-project/README.md

 ## Future Plans

-In the future, I plan to add CRUD functionality for bookings.
+In the future, I plan to add CRUD functionality for bookings and an external google api maps for the image url.